thimotei/covid_underreporting/README.md

 # Reconstructing the global dynamics of unreported COVID-19 cases and infections
-sing reported data on COVID-19 cases and fatalities globally, we estimated the proportion of symptomatic cases that were reported in 210 countries and territories.
+Using reported data on COVID-19 cases and fatalities globally, we estimated the proportion of symptomatic cases that were reported in 210 countries and territories.
 We then use these estimates to attempt to reconstruct the pandemic.

 ## Contents in the repository
 The repo contains all the functions and scripts required to reproduce the results of (this paper)[https://cmmid.github.io/topics/covid19/Under-Reporting.html].
 Specifically, the functions and scripts in this repo are for: